 ORGANIZER: ITS Midwest

 COST: Free live webinar

 Download presentations | Watch video recording

 ITS Midwest is pleased to offer you this exciting ATSPM technical event!

-During the day-long workshop, hosted at Lake County's Central Permit Facility, attendees will learn about the FHWA's objectives regarding ATSPMs, understand the research that went into these initiatives, hear about how other agencies are using these signal performance measures, and take a tour of Lake County's Transportation Management Center.
+During the day-long workshop, hosted at Lake County's Central Permit Facility, attendees learned about the FHWA's objectives regarding ATSPMs, understood the research that went into these initiatives, heard about how other agencies are using these signal performance measures, and took a tour of Lake County's Transportation Management Center.

-Registration includes 5.0 PDHs, light breakfast refreshments, lunch, and a tour of the TMC.
+Registration included 5.0 PDHs, light breakfast refreshments, lunch, and a tour of the TMC.